 This post contains affiliate links to the products that I use and recommend.
 If you click on any of the links and make a purchase, then I may earn a small commission.
 For more info, click my full disclosure.

 It was rather difficult trying to figure out what excursion I wanted to choose for a tour of the Atlas Mountains.
 Being that there are so many options.
-However, I decided to go with Art de Cuivre company because of the amazing reviews I saw on Tripadvisor.
+However, I decided to go with Art de Cuivre company because of the amazing reviews I saw when researching.
 Plus, Art de Cuivre offered a variety of versions of itineraries for the High Atlas Mountains.

 I booked this activity about a month before we visited Morocco.
-I wanted to make sure that it didn’t fill up before I could reserve my spot.
+I wanted to make sure it didn’t fill up before reserving my spot.

 If you would like to book this tour, click here.

 Once you are on the site for the Atlas Mountains day trip, you will select your date.
-Then choose if you would like a private tour for $70.82 for each person, or select the group tour for $33.05 each.
-We booked the group tour because it’s cheaper and sometimes it’s fun connecting with other travelers and meeting new people.
+We booked the group tour because it’s cheaper, and sometimes it’s fun connecting with other travelers and meeting new people.
 After that, you can just download your ticket to your phone.
 If you have an iPhone, you can add it to your wallet.
 Easy Peasy….

-I love using Tripadvisor because you can see reviews (good or bad) from real people sharing their authentic experiences.
+I love using sites like GetYourGuide and Tripadvisor because you can see reviews (good or bad) from real people sharing their authentic experiences.
 You can also see all of the beautiful photos that other travelers uploaded, including mine.
 Also, the people that’s been on the excursion give great tips.
 Like, make sure you wear good trainers (shoes).
 And bring bottled water to stay hydrated.
 LOL.

 Full-Day Itinerary of the Atlas Mountains